Bachelor of Data Science Degrees

 The amount of courses that are needed in a major or minor will depend on the university’s curriculum.
 Typically, at least 10 courses are required for the major in data science and there will be plenty of room for customization toward a specific profession.
 A minor will generally require half the credit hours and there will be certain types of courses that are selected by the student to complete.

 When transferring from a different university, students will need to submit all transcripts.
-This includes any courses that were taken at community college and/or pursuing an associate degree.
-Institutions will have different acceptance levels for transfer credits, and all will need to be reviewed and approved by the program director or similar faculty member.
+This includes any courses that were taken at community college or during the process of getting a Bachelor’s degree.
+Institutions will have different acceptance levels for transfer credits, but at least one-quarter of the total credit hours must be gained at the school the student is graduating from.

 Other items that could help in the admission process include a personal essay or statement of purpose.
 This will detail what the student has accomplished so far in their academics and what their career goals in the future.
 Specifically, they can detail why they have chosen the university to pursue their studies, such as aligning with their mission statement or acknowledging the success rate of their program.